GlenKPeterson/Paguro/README.md

 New contributions should be made under the Apache 2.0 license whenever practical.
 I believe it is more popular, clearer, and has been better tested in courts of law.

-# Build from Source (Uncommon)
+# Build from Source

-Most people will use the pre-built maven artifact.
-Only build from source if you want to contribute to Paguro, or just want to learn more about it, or have to for some other reason.
+The [pre-built maven artifact](#maven-artifact) is the easiest way to use Paguro.
+Mose users do not need to build Paguro from source.

 #### Prerequisites
 Paguro should build on Ubuntu 16.04 and later with `openjdk-8-jdk`, `git`, and `maven` installed from the official repositories.
 A compiler bug in javac 1.8.0_31 prevents building Paguro, but OpenJDK 1.8.0.91 and later (or Oracle) should work on Windows or Mac.